mmarchetti90/WalterPipeline-1/README.md

 ```
 This should populate your resources directory with all required references and databases.

-3. Modify the config file (nextflow.config).
+2. Modify the config file (nextflow.config).
   - update the path to the Docker image
   - update all paths to resources

 ## Usage
 1. Run the pipeline on the test data (truncated FASTQ files) included in the test_data directory.
 Include any user options here.
+The Docker image will be pulled automatically by running the pipeline the first time.
 ```
 nextflow run main.nf
 ```